Equivariant $K$-theory, affine Grassmannian and perfection

-\paragraph{Trace map for equivariant points.} We discuss the perfect equivariant $K$-theory of points.
+Given a split reductive group $G_0$ over $k$, we discuss perfect equivariant $K$-theory of the point.
 This closely relates to the representation theory of perfect reductive groups studied in \cite{CW22}.
 In classical terms, the Frobenius map corresponds to the multiplication by $p$ on characters and consequently to Frobenius twisting on $\Rep_k(G_0)$. \begin{lemma} Let $X_0 = \pt$ and $T_0 = \Gm^n$.
 Then

 is an isomorphism of spectra.
 Both sides are supported in homotopical degree $0$ with value

 \end{lemma} \begin{proof} Since $\Rep_T$ is equivalent to the category of $\Z[\tfrac{1}{p}]^n$-graded vector spaces, we can compute $K^T(\pt)$ from $K(\pt)$ by additivity.
 But the latter was computed by Quillen \cite[Corollary IV.1.13]{Weib13}.
 In particular, the $k$-linear version $K^T(\pt, k)$ is supported in degree $0$ with value given by the representation ring of $T$.